Lylio/quanda-webapp/README.md

 ## Built with React and Node.js

 ### Description
 A question and answer React application backed with Node.js Express.
-Demo can be found at (coming soon).

 #### Launch Backend
 1. `cd quanda-backend`
 2. `npm install`